jtfell/blog/posts/2021-01-30-deplatforming.markdown

 title: De-Platforming
 ---

-Has the swift de-platforming of Parler by AWS added a new dimension to vendor lock-in risk?

 In case you missed it, Parler got [de-platformed](https://techcrunch.com/2021/01/11/parler-is-officially-offline-after-aws-suspension/) by AWS a little while back.
 I wonder if this will have an effect on the risk of vendor lock-in.
-In my experience, the risk is usually identified then promptly ignored.
+In my experience, the risk is usually identified then promptly ignored by engineers.
 For good reason;
 it's a pain to migrate clouds and the chances of needing to is generally low.

 Even if you have done a good job of isolating your code from the specifics of the cloud provider,